vanhoangkha/Networking-fundamentals/Day07_IPv4_Addressing_Part1.md

 192.168.1.105
 192.168.1.205

-All of these addresses are on the SAME Network because the NETWORK PORTION of their IP Address is the same (192.168.1) while the HOST part (100,105,205) is UNIQUE!
+All of these addresses are on the SAME Mạng because the Mạng PORTION of their Địa chỉ IP is the same (192.168.1) while the HOST part (100,105,205) is UNIQUE!

-When a BROADCAST message hits a ROUTER, it does NOT continue onward.
+When a Broadcast message hits a Router, it does NOT continue onward.
 It stays within the LOCAL LAN (Switch/Hosts).

 ---

-IPv4 HEADER
+IPv4 Header

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4f4bd7da-1876-4000-8229-be4b8792a86d)

-IP (or Internet Protocol) is the primary Layer 3 protocol in use today.
+IP (or Internet Giao thức) is the primary Layer 3 Giao thức in use today.
 Version 4 is the version in use in most networks.

-IPv4 Headers contain MORE fields than the ETHERNET header.
+IPv4 Headers contain MORE fields than the Ethernet Header.

-IPv4 Headers contain a SOURCE IP Address and DESTINATION IP Address field.
+IPv4 Headers contain a SOURCE Địa chỉ IP and DESTINATION Địa chỉ IP field.

 This FIELD is 32-bits(4-bytes) in length (0-31)